linode/docs/docs/guides/applications/big-data/process-streams-in-realtime-with-apache-storm/index.md

 ## Cluster Setup

-Using the instructions in our [Creating a Compute Instance](/docs/products/compute/compute-instances/guides/create/) guide and specifications below, create the **four** necessary instances to run an Apache Storm cluster: one for ZooKeeper, one for Nimbus, and two Storm Supervisors
+Using the instructions in our [Creating a Compute Instance](/docs/products/compute/compute-instances/guides/create/) guide and specifications below, create the **four** necessary instances to run an Apache Storm cluster (one for ZooKeeper, one for Nimbus, and two Storm Supervisors):

 -   **Images**: Use the latest Long Term Support (LTS) version of Ubuntu available for all nodes.
 The examples in this guide use **Ubuntu 24.04 LTS**.

 -   **Region**: Choose the geographic region best suited for your use case.
 The examples in this guide use the **Miami** (`us-mia`) region.

 -   **Linode Plan**: Below are the minimum specifications recommended for each node: